 Prior to taking the reigns at Bryant, Karen served as an assistant coach at the University of Massachusetts and as a program director for Metro Lacrosse in Boston, MA.

 Karen played college lacrosse at Syracuse University.
 She was a top recruit on the inaugural Women's Lacrosse team at Syracuse.
 Karen earned Regional All American honors as a midfielder in both her freshman and sophomore years.
 Three knee surgeries were a major blow to her career but Karen fought back and after a brief stint as a goalie, moved back on to the field earning 2nd Team All Big East Honors as a defender in her senior season.

 Karen has been an outstanding athlete her entire life.
 In High School she was a three sport star earning honors in lacrosse, basketball and cross country.
 Lacrosse however was her best sport.
 She was a 2X US Lacrosse All American, Empire State Games MVP, 3X All County, 3X Team MVP and 2X Team Captain.

 Myles grew up playing lacrosse in Rhode Island where he became an All-State defensemen.
 Helping spread lacrosse out of the typical North East 'hot-spots' has always been a pursuit of his, which is what led him to play at Florida State University.
 In Tallahassee, he became a three time, first team All SELC defender, two time SELC Champion, and was awarded the Cheif Osceola Award (defensive MVP) in three of his four seasons there.

-Myles now, along with Coach Silcott, coaches the Woodside Priory lacrosse team.
+Myles now coaches the Woodside Priory lacrosse team.
 He also runs the Priory's Dorm program, and leads Outdoor Ed trips for the student body.
 He lives on campus with his wife, Korinn, and three kids, Kaitlynn, Westy, and Mickey.

 Assistant Director: Ryan Sage